 The Queen is extremely powerful and the only chess piece that represents a woman.
-At the start of the battle she stands next to the King and although it may be tempting to leave her to protect her King, it is better to use her strength to attack the enemy forces.
-So how does the queen move in chess?
+At the start of the battle, she stands next to the King and although it may be tempting to leave her to protect her King, it is better to use her strength to attack the enemy forces.
+So how does the queen move in chess or more realistically, what queen moves are legal in chess?

 How Does The Queen Move In Chess